© Copyright Carter McNamara, MBA, PhD

-Before reading more in this topic, you might get an impression of your own financial knowledge and practices now.
+Before reading more about this topic, you might get an impression of your own financial knowledge and practices.

 So, based on the results of the test, what do you want to improve?
 Consider the guidelines in the rest of this topic.